yulia-2008/goal-tracker/README.md

 - text input is still in focus after selecting other butons
 - if not all fields are filled and Set Goal pressed - what should happen?
 - Add new Goal button text - make bigger
-- If date is selected in dayPicker and it is opened again, the selected days are not selected anymore but the button holds dates.
+- "no deadline" option in a datePicker - how this data stored when updating GoalsData
-- Need no deadlin option in a datePicker
+- Home Screen and LifeArea has different "Add Button" position????
+Flex parametr is the same.